memfault/interrupt/_drafts/choosing_or_building_an_embedded_db.md

 most-significant byte first rather than least-significant byte first (so-called "little endian") which has become the dominant endianness today.
-This means that even with the fixed-sized, packed structure above, there may be processors where a record with `salinity == 2` is intepreted as `33554432` because of the endian mismatch.
+This means that even with the fixed-sized, packed structure above, there may be processors where a record with `salinity == 2` is interpreted as `33554432` because of the endian mismatch.

 At Bond, we initially took pains to build `hton` (host-to-network)